 Final Thoughts

 As Telegram becomes more embedded in crypto culture, it’s also become more attractive to cybercriminals.
-Scams like VidiLook and pig butchering operations show how even tech-savvy investors can be manipulated when the right mix of trust, technology, and deception is involved.
+From pig butchering and AI deepfakes to TON mini-app drains and coordinated pump-and-dump rings, the 2025–2026 scam landscape shows that even technically sophisticated users are not immune when trust, technology, and deception converge.
 While law enforcement is stepping up efforts and platforms like Binance are enhancing user education, the ultimate defense still lies with users themselves.

 Rate the article